Riot Act: New Zealand

-In New Zealand the Riot Act was incorporated into sections 87 and 88 of the Crimes Act 1961.
-The proclamation is worded as follows:
+In New Zealand the Riot Act was incorporated into sections 87 and 88 of the Crimes Act 1961, and repealed in March of 1987.
+The proclamation was worded as follows:

 The need to read the Riot Act was removed by section three of the Crimes Amendment Act (1987 No 1).

 United States

 A riot act was passed by the Massachusetts state legislature in 1786 during Shays' Rebellion.

 At the federal level, the principle of the Riot Act was incorporated into the first Militia Act (1 Stat.
 264) of 2 May 1792.
 The act's long title was "An act to provide for calling forth the militia to execute the laws of the Union, suppress insurrections and repel invasions".
 Section 3 of the Militia Act gave power to the president to issue a proclamation to "command the insurgents to disperse, and retire peaceably to their respective abodes, within a limited time", and authorized him to use the militia if they failed to do so.
 Substantively identical language is currently codified in title 10 of the United States Code, Chapter 13, Section 254.

 Prohibitions against inciting riots were further codified in United States federal law under 18 U.S. Code § 2101 – Riots, as part of the Civil Rights Act of 1968, passed by the United States Congress.